ustwo/engineering-blog/src/content/articles/empower-your-application-with-langchain-langraph-and-bedrock-part-2/index.md

 * We create a **retriever** to search for the most relevant documents based on user input.
 * The **ConversationalRetrievalChain** combines the retrieval process with the OpenAI model to generate responses grounded in the retrieved documents.

-One key part of the example is add\_routes, which comes from the LangServe package.
+One key part of the example is add `_routes`, which comes from the LangServe package.
 This function automatically integrates LangChain-powered AI workflows into a FastAPI app by creating the necessary routes.
 It simplifies the process of turning your AI logic into a fully functional API.

 ### Why Retrieval-Augmented Generation (RAG)?